Connect with us

 8. Silica

 Silica is a naturally occurring substance found in stone, sand, concrete, tiles and bricks.
-It ranks highly in the list of cancer causing building materials.
+It ranks highly in the list of cancer-causing building materials.

-Long term exposure to silica leads to lung infections and lung cancer.
+Long-term exposure to silica leads to lung infections and lung cancer.

 9. Fiberglass

-Exposure to fiberglass is most prevalent among workers who cut, trim, chop and sand the fibres producing dust which mixes with air and dust and later finds its way into their bodies through ingestion or inhalation.
+Exposure to fiberglass is most prevalent among workers who cut, trim, chop and sand the fibres producing dust that mixes with air and dust and later finds its way into their bodies through ingestion or inhalation.

 This often causes eye, skin and upper respiratory tract irritation as well as aggravate bronchitis and asthma, which can easily result in death.